shaefelinger/codepedia/src/JS/functions.md

 ### C) Arrow Functions

+- ES6 introduced.
-ES6 introduced arrow function syntaxremove the need to type out the keyword `function`Instead, you first include the parameters inside the ( ) and then add an arrow => that points to the function body surrounded in { } like this:
+- removes the need to type out the keyword `function`
+- Instead, you first include the parameters inside the ( ) and then add an arrow => that points to the function body surrounded in { } like this:

 ```js
 const rectangleArea = (width, height) => {